openstack/zun/doc/source/install/get_started.rst

   them to the ``zun-compute`` over Remote Procedure Call (RPC).

 ``zun-compute``
-  A worker daemon that creates and terminates containers through Docker API Manage containers and compute resources in local host.
+  A worker daemon that creates and terminates containers or capsules (pods) through container engine API.
+Manage containers, capsules and compute resources in local host.

 ``zun-wsproxy``
   Provides a proxy for accessing running containers through a websocket connection.

+``zun-cni-daemon``
+  Provides a CNI daemon service that provides implementation for the Zun CNI plugin.

 Optionally, one may wish to utilize the following associated projects for additional functionality: